ambonvik/cimba/docs/tutorial.rst

 priority.
 We have set end time 10.0 here.
 It could also be expressed as ``cmb_time() + 10.0`` for "in 10.0 time units from now".

-In Cimba, simulation end does not even have to be at a predetermined time.
+In Cimba, the simulation end does not even have to be at a predetermined time.
 It is equally valid for some process in the simulation to schedule an end simulation event at the current time whenever some condition is met, such as a certain number of customers having been serviced, a statistics collector having a certain number of samples, or something else.

 We gave the end simulation event a default priority of 0 as the last argument to ``cmb_event_schedule()``.
 Priorities are signed 64-bit integers, ``int64_t``.
 The